 ‘Could you tell me if-’ Taïga starts, but is interrupted by someone behind her.

 ‘Scuse me, kiddo.’
-A paramedic pushes her gently aside, and wide-eyed she watches them bring in a bleeding man, reeking of alcohol and his clothes torn.
+A paramedic pushes her gently aside, and wide-eyed she watches them bring in a bleeding man, reeking of alcohol and with his clothes torn.

 ‘Wersh zhe bashtard,’ the man mumbles incoherently, aiming a punch at the approaching doctor.
 Luckily he misses, but his gesture sends the nice Halloween decoration on the counter crashing to the floor.

 The surgeon motions for the paramedics to follow him.